How To Pick The Best Bathroom Tile

 Next, limit how many colors and styles of tile you use designing your bathroom.
 Too many designs will quickly become cluttered.
 If there is a single color or design you want to use that is really unique, you want to make sure you have that established first.
 It’s much easier to design around a unique pattern than it is to force a unique pattern into an established design.

-To keep up with the latest tips, tricks, and best practices from Seattle Bathtub Guy, stay in touch on social media.
+To keep up with the best bathroom tiles, latest tips, tricks, and best practices from Seattle Bathtub Guy, stay in touch on social media.
 To learn more about our bathtub refinishing services, contact us today!